mmig/cordova-plugin-opentok-android/demo/README.md

 Web Page
 --

-1. publish the HTML page demo/webpage/helloWorld.html
+1. publish the HTML pages
+     demo/webpage/helloWorld.html
+   and
+     demo/webpage/helloWorldIframe.html
+   (both pages should be placed in the same path)

-  * ensure that the published web page is available with a public IP
+ * ensure that the published web pages are available with a public IP

-2. open the web page and use query-parameters to set the OpenTok API-key, session-ID and token:
+2. open the web page helloWorld.html in a browser and use query-parameters to set the OpenTok API-key, session-ID and token:
    .../helloWorld.html?apiKey=xx...xx&sessionId=xxx...xxx&sessionToken=xxx...xxx
    (use the same values as for the Android app)